ArtSabintsev/Siren/README.md

 ```

 ### Force Localization
+Siren supports 18 languages: Basque, Chinese (Simplified), Chinese (Traditional), Danish, Dutch, English, French, German, Hebrew, Italian, Japanese, Korean, Portuguese, Russian, Slovenian, Swedish, Spanish, and Turkish.

-You may want the update dialog to *always* appear in a certain language, ignoring iOS's language setting (e.g. apps released in a specific country).
+There may be a situation where uou may want the update dialog to *always* appear in a certain language, ignoring iOS's language setting (e.g. apps released in a specific country).

 You can enable it like this: